codingsoo/REST_Go/README.md

 ### Result

 You can compare your result to our result below.
+This figure, although not shown in the paper, is generated based on the same experiment results.
 Since the tools have randomness, you may have a slightly different result from us.
 We run each tool ten times and get their average.

 ![res](images/figure_all.png)